STEAM: Butterfly Observation

 • Caterpillars are eating machines and can eat 200 times their body weight before forming a chrysalis.
 Sometimes they will even eat each other!

 The most important thing to know about attracting butterflies is what host plants they need for their eggs.
-My caterpillars were Black Swallowtails and they ate parsley, fennel, rue, dill and carrot tops.
-Miss Lindsey planted fennel next to flowers like zinnia, daisies and calendula.
-The butterfly took breaks while laying eggs to visit the flowers.
+The caterpillars Miss Lindsey brought in for me were Black Swallowtails that ate parsley, fennel, rue, dill and carrot tops.
+In her home garden, Miss Lindsey plants fennel next to flowers like zinnias, daisies and calendula to make a welcoming environment for more butterflies.
 Keep reading to learn how you and your adult can take care of butterflies!

 Thorndyke